wallymathieu/assertfail/_posts/2020-05-28-Implicit-versus-explicit-dependencies.md

 tags: c# core dotnet
 ---

 These are musings related to the question what kind of libraries resist the test of time.

-How do library authors deal with [Dependency Hell](https://en.wikipedia.org/wiki/Dependency_hell)?
+Some of it is related to issues encountered due to [Dependency Hell](https://en.wikipedia.org/wiki/Dependency_hell).

 ## Explicit dependency